 Climate Change & Energy

-The climate of the Earth and Kingston is changing, and the use of fossil fuels is a major contributing factor.
+The climate of the earth and Kingston is changing, and the use of fossil fuels is a major contributing factor.
 The City of Kingston, like all municipalities, is faced with the dual challenge of reducing our impact on global climate change and proactively adapting our infrastructure and programs to reduce impacts from severe and changing weather patterns like hotter and drier summers, higher intensity rainfall events, warmer winters, icing conditions, and new types of pests and diseases.
-Did you know the City has an Emergency Plan that outlines some of the risks associated with extreme weather?

 Though climate change is a daunting global challenge, there are many things that we can do at a local level to help.
 There are many positive things already happening in our community from participating in the annual Sustainable Kingston - Kingston Unplugged Earth Hour to undertaking renewable energy projects.